EleutherAI/hae-rae/HAE-RAE Bench/README.md

 </div>
 </details>

-## Contact
+## How to Use

-For any inquiry regarding evaluation, dataset, or etc please contact us at our email addresses: [spthsrbwls123@yonsei.ac.kr](spthsrbwls123@yonsei.ac.kr)
+If you are interested in accessing, using this dataset for your research, or being included in the HAE-RAE BENCH leaderboard, please reach out to us.
+You can contact us via email at [spthsrbwls123@yonsei.ac.kr](mailto:spthsrbwls123@yonsei.ac.kr).

 ## Acknowledgement
 This project was made possible thanks to OnelineAI(https://www.onelineai.com/).